 Diving Gizo is best done with Dive Gizo.
 It is one of the top dive destinations in the Solomon Islands.
 It has both a great variety of dives sites, from wrecks to reefs, large and small, as well as a good variety of places to stay, from cheap and cheerful, to western style accommodation with air-con.

-Gizo is the most westerly dive destination in the Western Province of the Solomons.
+Gizo is the most westerly dive destination in the Western Province of the Solomons; but now easy to get to thanks to the Munda Direct Saturday special flights.
+See Getting There below.

-There is one officially recognised PADI dive centre in Gizo, and that is Gizo Dive.
+There is one officially recognised PADI dive centre in Gizo, and that is Dive Gizo.

 Gizo has everything from big ship wrecks like the Toa Maru – a 440 ft long Japanese freighter in 37m of water, to airplane wrecks in 9m.
 They have steep walls and points where you can see rays and sharks cruising by, and gentle sloping reefs littered with colourful reef fish.
 They have nudis too: one diver told me she had seen 20 different species on a single dive.